Pere Marquette Railway: History

+The first shop facilities were inherited from the Flint and Pere Marquette in Saginaw, Michigan.
+However, the city of Grand Rapids, Michigan was chosen as the primary repair facility for rolling stock in 1905, which became known as the Wyoming Shops after the neighborhood in which they were located.
+Wyoming Yard was one of the system's primary freight classification yards.
+The shops were renovated and expanded in 1923 after those of Saginaw were downgraded, and converted to service diesel engines in 1946.
+The massive roundhouse began to be slowly demolished in the 1970s and finally removed completely by CSX by 1984.

-The company was reincorporated on March 12, 1917 as the Pere Marquette Railway.
+The company was reincorporated on March 12, 1917, as the Pere Marquette Railway.
 In the 1920s the Pere Marquette came under the control of Cleveland financiers Oris and Mantis Van Sweringen.
 These brothers also controlled the New York, Chicago & St. Louis Railroad (Nickel Plate), the Erie Railroad and the Chesapeake & Ohio Railway, and planned to merge the four companies.
 However, the ICC did not approve the merger and the Van Sweringens eventually sold their interest in the Pere Marquette to the C&O in 1929.
 The company continued to operate separately as the Pere Marquette Railway until being fully merged into the C&O on June 6, 1947.
 Forty years later, the C&O was absorbed into CSX Transportation.

-In 1984, Amtrak named its passenger train between Chicago and Grand Rapids, Michigan the Pere Marquette.
+In 1984, Amtrak named its passenger train between Chicago and Grand Rapids, Michigan, the Pere Marquette.

-The train in the 2004 film The Polar Express was modeled after steam locomotive Pere Marquette 1225.
-The film also included audio recordings of the locomotive in operation.
+The locomotive in the 2004 film The Polar Express was modeled after steam locomotive Pere Marquette 1225.
+The film also included audio recordings of #1225 in operation.
 It is the locomotive that Chris Van Allsburg said was the inspiration for the book, having seen it as a child when it was on the Michigan State University campus.
 The locomotive was scheduled to be at the premiere in Grand Rapids, where the writer was born, but was canceled because of interferences with the schedule of CSX.
 It is now housed and maintained at the Steam Railroading Institute in Owosso, Michigan.